Operational Auditing: A Risk and

 - Documenting internal controls: the risk/control matrix

-- Teaching your audit customer the risk assessment thought process
+- How to guide your audit client through the risk assessment

-- Audit Simulation: Exercises in using the risk/control matrix:
+- Audit Simulation: Concepts and exercises in using the risk/control matrix:

 • Defining objectives